HEALTH

 Dental Impressions and Models

 Accurate impressions capture precise tooth positions and arch relationships.
 These records create study models for detailed treatment planning sessions.
 Bite registration records show how upper and lower teeth contact.
 Digital scanning technology increasingly replaces traditional impression materials in Surrey practices.
 These scans provide accurate three-dimensional models for treatment planning purposes.
-Computer analysis enhances treatment prediction and outcome planning.
+Computer analysis enhances treatment prediction and outcome planning, making it easier for a local orthodontist in Virginia Beach to design highly personalized treatments..

 Photographic Documentation Requirements